Union University

-Union University is a private Baptist Christian university in Jackson, Tennessee, with additional campuses in Germantown and Hendersonville.
+Union University is a private Baptist university in Jackson, Tennessee, with additional campuses in Germantown and Hendersonville.
 The university is affiliated with the Tennessee Baptist Convention (Southern Baptist Convention).
-It is a union of several different schools: West Tennessee College, formerly known as Jackson Male Academy; Union University of Murfreesboro; Southwestern Baptist University; and Hall-Moody Junior College of Martin, Tennessee.
+It was established in 1875 as "Southwestern Baptist University" on the campus of the former West Tennessee College.
+It absorbed the Hall-Moody Junior College of Martin, Tennessee.

 History

+Predecessors

+"Jackson Male Academy" was founded in Jackson, Tennessee, in 1823 as a preparatory school for wealthy students.
+The Tennessee General Assembly chartered the academy in 1825.
+In 1844, the academy reorganized and rechartered as "West Tennessee College".
+During the Civil War, the college was used as a military hospital by Confederate and Union troops.
+West Tennessee College reopened after the war.
+In 1874, the Tennessee Baptists acquired the college.

+"Union University" was established at Murfreesboro, Tennessee, in 1849.
+It went inactive due to the Civil War in 1859 but operated again between 1868 and 1873.

 Early history

-Jackson Male Academy was founded in 1823 just after West Tennessee was opened for settlement.
-Only five years earlier in 1818 was the land purchased from the Chickasaw Indians.

-Union University was established in 1875 in a consolidation of Southwestern Baptist College at Murfreesboro and West Tennessee College at Jackson.
+The East Tennessee Baptist General Association, the General Association of Baptists in Middle Tennessee, and the West Tennessee Baptist Convention met in Humboldt, Tennessee, on March 15, 1873, adopting a resolution to establish a "first-class college".
+This resulted in an Educational Convention that met on April 10, 1874, in Murfreesboro, Tennessee, at the former campus of Union University.
+The convention explored potential locations for a new campus, eventually recommending Jackson.
+Their recommendation included taking over the endowment and campus of West Tennessee College.

+The Tennessee General Assembly issued a charter for a new school, Southwestern Baptist University, in June 1875.
+Southwestern Baptist University opened in October 1875 in Jackson.
+It was a preparatory school the first year, adding college courses for its second year.
+Many of Southwestern's early faculty and trustees were alumni or former faculty of Union University.

-In 1907, Dr. T.T.
-Eaton, a trustee of Southwestern Baptist University, left his 6,000 volume library to the college.
-Eaton was a former professor of Union University at Murfreesboro, where his father, Dr. Joseph H. Eaton, was a former president.
-Later that year Southwestern changed its name to Union University to honor the Eatons and others from Union at Murfreesboro who had impacted Southwestern as faculty, administrators, trustees, and contributors.
+In 1907, Southwestern trustee T. T. Eaton left his 6,000-volume library to the college.
+Eaton was a former professor of Union University, where his father, Joseph H. Eaton, was a former president.
+On September 17, 1907, Southwestern changed its name to Union University to honor the Eatons and others from Union at Murfreesboro who had affected Southwestern as faculty, administrators, trustees, and contributors.

-In 1925 the Tennessee Baptist Convention secured a charter that vested the rights, authority, and property of Union University in the Tennessee Convention.
+In 1925, the Tennessee Baptist Convention secured a charter that vested the rights, authority, and property of Union University in the Tennessee Convention.
 This charter included the election of the university's trustees.
-Two years later, the Convention consolidated Hall-Moody Junior College at Martin (1900–1927) with Union University; the former Hall-Moody campus subsequently became the location of the University of Tennessee Junior College, now the University of Tennessee at Martin.
+Two years later, the Convention consolidated "Hall-Moody Junior College" at Martin (1900–1927) with Union University; the former Hall-Moody campus subsequently became the location of the University of Tennessee Junior College, now the University of Tennessee at Martin.

-In 1948 the Southern Association of Colleges and Schools granted Union University accreditation.
+The Southern Association of Colleges and Schools granted Union University accreditation in 1948.
+From the early 1950s to the early 1970s, Union operated an Extension Center in the Memphis area.

-In 1962 Union developed a nursing program with the assistance of Jackson-Madison County General Hospital at the request of local physicians.

-In 1975 Union moved from downtown Jackson, Tennessee, to a new campus located near the Highway 45-Bypass in north Jackson.

-The Craig and Barefoot Administrations
+Craig and Barefoot administrations

-During President Robert Craig (1967–85) and President Hyran Barefoot's (1987–1996) administrations:

-enrollment increased from fewer than 1,000 students to more than 2,000;
+During President Robert Craig (1967–85) and President Hyran Barefoot's (1987–1996) administrations, enrollment increased to more than 2,000 and several buildings were constructed.